Re-published 10th June, 2025

 If you’re not 100% sure if becoming a Paramedic is for you, there are still plenty of other positions to consider in the emergency and non-emergency healthcare sector.
 Check some of them out below:

 Patient Transport Officers are responsible for transporting stable patients between medical facilities or from their homes to a medical facility.
-They provide basic patient care during transport, such as monitoring vital signs and providing basic first aid.d.
+They provide basic patient care during transport, such as monitoring vital signs and providing basic first aid.

 Private/Event Medics hold a similar position to Emergency Medical Technicians and are responsible for providing medical care at public events, such as concerts, festivals, and sports events.
 They are commonly employed by private ambulance services and event medical services.

 A Medical Emergency Services Officer (MESO/ESO) is typically responsible for medical care and sometimes also fire rescue, security, training and WHS on large industrial sites, particularly mine sites.
-They generally sit within the mine safety team.

 Australian Paramedical College (APC) is Australia’s largest training provider for emergency and non-emergency healthcare training.
 Not only do we provide courses that allow you to be industry-ready as Patient Transport Officers, Emergency Medical Technicians, Event Medics and more, we also provide pathways for VET entry into university to become a Paramedic.